Nimble Advertizer technology details

 Nimble Advertizer behavior on server side is defined via Nimble Streamer configuration file.
 Its general parameters and usage are described on this page.
 The following settings must be used for serve setup.

-Defines the URL of handler app.
+Defines the URL of handler app, it can use HTTP as well as HTTPS.

 Defines how frequent Nimble Advertizer will request the handler for updates of ads scenarios.
 It’s 10 seconds by default.